-* The beautiful Wangduephodrang Dzong was destroyed by fire on the 24th of June 2012; it was one of the oldest and most considerable dzongs in Bhutan, built-in 1638.
-Renovations were in progress when the fire started, which saved most of the historical relics from the devastation as they were stored.
+* The beautiful Wangduephodrang Dzong was destroyed by fire on the 24th of June 2012; it was one of the oldest and most considerable dzongs in Bhutan, built in 1638.
+Renovations were in progress when the fire started, saving most of the historical relics from the devastation as they were stored.

-Update Febuary 2021: Re-building is still underway to restore the Wangduephodrang Dzong to its former glory.
+Update February 2021: Re-building is still underway to restore the Wangduephodrang Dzong to its former glory.

 Your guide will accompany you on the drive to the airport for your international flight.

 Despite the exceptional circumstances in which we find ourselves at the moment, we don’t want you to give up your holiday – and we want you to be able to book your trip without any worries.